rns/kollos-luif-doc/manual.md

 matched rule data, input string locations and literals will be provided by [context accessors](#context_accessors) in `luif.context` namespace.

-If the semantics of a BNF statement is defined in a separate Lua file, LUIF functionality must be imported with Lua's [`require`] (http://www.lua.org/manual/5.1/manual.html#pdf-require) function.
+If the semantics of a BNF statement is defined in a separate Lua file, LUIF functionality must be imported with Lua’s [`require`] (http://www.lua.org/manual/5.1/manual.html#pdf-require) function.

 The syntax for a semantic action function is